ryancoughlin/sea-surface-temperatures/prompt.md

 No averaging over time, as there's only one timestamp.
 Ensure proper data handling, error-free execution, and clarity in temperature visualization.
+Use the data density to calculate detail for each zoom level, avoid over-interpolation.
 Ability to scale up the process for generating zoomed-in tiles, interpolating data for higher resolutions.
 Ignore NaN, null and empty data.
 Don't interpolate over them.
 These are points over land.